andywuy/pidgin_ann/README.md

 ## Installation
 - Download the codes and the datasets to the current directory: `git clone https://github.com/andywuy/PIDGIN_with_ANN.git`.
-- Create virtual environment: `conda create -n pidgin_ann_env python=3`.
-- Run `conda activate pidgin_ann_env` to activate the environment.
-- Install dependencies: `conda install numpy tensorflow=2 scikit-learn pandas` and `pip install rdkit-pypi nonconformist`.
-- Run `python -m pip install -e .` to install the `pidgin_ann` package in development mode.
+- Run `pip install -r requirements.txt` and `pip install .` (Preferably in a virtual environment, require python3).

 ## Usage
 `>>> import pidgin_ann`